 Many countries in Europe, our neighbors in Canada, and some states in the US have “standardized” physician-assisted suicide, and some have implemented policies similar to the authors’ own recommendations, with troubling results.
 Providers and patients should both take a lesson from the history of eugenics: widely popular in the early twentieth-century United States among policymakers, as well as biological and social scientists, the eugenics movement also once enjoyed a great deal of support from American physicians.
 Drs.
 Stahl and Emanuel would do well to note that the American medical profession's once favorable position on eugenics did not suddenly change because eugenicists experienced a change of heart overnight; it changed because the relatively few politicians, academics, and medical providers morally opposed to eugenics refused to participate in it and also—as Christine Rosen documents—spoke out against it.
 Not until the atrocities of World War II came to light were eugenics proponents essentially forced to disavow their position, over the movement’s close association with Nazism.
 Are we to await the next Holocaust before entertaining objections to morally questionable interventions?

 Providers and patients must ensure that conscience protections remain enshrined in ethical codes and practice guidelines.
 Driving out conscience in favor of blind devotion to professional standards will create a class of providers who have neglected to cultivate virtue and have ceded their humanity.
 To paraphrase Lewis, in “removing the organ and demanding the function,” we should not be surprised if, when called upon to defend their patients’ humanity, these “physicians without chests” no longer know how.

-Michael D. Stark, MD, and his wife, Grace E. Stark, MA, Bioethics & Health Policy, currently live in Guam with their newborn son, Gabriel.
+Michael D. Stark, MD, and his wife, Grace Emily Stark, MA, Bioethics & Health Policy, currently live in Guam with their newborn son, Gabriel.